Apoctena taipana: Taxonomy

 This species was first described by Cajetan von Felder and Alois Friedrich Rogenhofer in 1875 using a specimen collected in Nelson by T. R. Oxley and named Tortrix taipana.
 In 1882 Edward Meyrick, thinking he was describing a new species, named this species Cacoecia enoplana.
 Meyrick synonymised C. enoplana with Tortrix conditana in 1911.
 In 1988 John S. Dugdale discussed this species under the name Planotortrix taipana.
 Dugdale examined the male genitalia of the type specimen of C. enoplana and based on this stated it was a synonym of Planotortrix taipana.
 In 1990 Dugdale placed this species in the genus Apoctena.
 Dugdale stated that further work was needed on this species as in his view it was possible that A. spatiosa and A. conditana were synonymous with A. taipana.
 The male holotype specimen is held at the Natural History Museum, London.

 Description

 The larva of this species are coloured a greenish-yellow and when mature are 25 mm long.
 When it is ready to pupate the larva joins leaves of its host plant together and then forms its pupa inside.

 Meyrick described C. enoplana, the synonym of this species, as follows:

 This species is similar in appearance to A. conditana.

 Distribution

 This species is endemic to New Zealand.
 Other than in the type locality of Nelson, species has been observed in Banks Peninsula, Otago and Invercargill.
-This species, as currently described, has also been observed in Wellington (as C. enoplana) and in Kuratau, near Lake Tāupo.
+This species, as currently described, has also been observed in Wellington (as C. enoplana) and in Kuratau, near Lake Taupo.
 A. taipana is regarded as being uncommon.